 What we focus on during an April visit

-Our ant control visits combine careful interview with a physical search for moisture and entry points.
+Our ant control visits combine a careful interview with a physical search for moisture and entry points.
 We want to know whether the problem is one satellite nest in a damp window sill or a parent nest deeper in the structure.
 That answer changes how we treat and what we ask you to fix with carpentry or gutters.

 We also ask about pets, kids, and sensitive fishponds so any product plan matches the label and your property layout.
 South Fork estates with long hedgerows and North Fork farmhouses with barns attached both get custom notes, not a single template.
+If you are juggling several spring worries at once, the May Memorial week pest priority quiz can help you rank outdoor versus kitchen stories before guests arrive.

 When to call sooner